porsager/postgres/README.md

 ##### CONNECTION_CLOSED
 > write CONNECTION_CLOSED host:port

 This error is thrown if the connection was closed without an error.
-This should not happen during normal operation, so please create an issue if this was unexpected.
+This should not happen during normal operations, so please create an issue if this was unexpected.

 ##### CONNECTION_ENDED
 > write CONNECTION_ENDED host:port

-This error is thrown if the user has called [`sql.end()`](#sql_end) and performed a query afterwards.
+This error is thrown if the user has called [`sql.end()`](#sql_end) and performed a query afterward.

 ##### CONNECTION_DESTROYED
 > write CONNECTION_DESTROYED host:port